 To be fair, that’s not an irrational argument and we shouldn’t blame them for that.
 In this case, they’re somehow right.

-Hedging Is Not Allowed for No Deposit Bonus
+Hedging Is Not Allowed

 In simple words, hedging means: trading the opposite side of your current position.